osgi/osgi.enroute.site/_tutorial_maven/310-central.md

 Obviously manually editing this file is not such an pleasant thought.
 There are therefore a number of ways you edit the file in the Repositories View of Bndtools.

 You can:

 * Drop a URL on the repository that points to a POM file.
 The repository will read the POM file.
 (Parsing a POM file may require access to a remote repository to resolve _parent poms_ so in general the POM should come from the remote repository that this repository is connected to.)
 * Drop a URL to a JPM revision, just like the JPM repository.
 * Use [search.maven.org](http://search.maven.org/) and drop the link to the POM from the result on the Maven repository in the Repositories view.

-Once you have a revision in the Repositories view, you can manipulate by calling up a context menu.
+Once you have a revision in the Repositories view, you can manipulate it by calling up a context menu.

 * Update to a later revision
 * Delete it
 * Add all compile or runtime dependencies.
 Yes, this can be quite convenient.

 All changes that are made are immediately reflected in the file.
 Changes in the file are reflected in the Repositories view.

 ## Information in the Repositories View

 In the Maven Bnd Repository, each entry (repository, program, and revision) have a context menu and provide additional information when you hover over them.

 Revisions and programs are identified by their corresponding Bundle Symbolic Name if they are bundles.
 If they're not bundles, then the Maven coordinate is displayed.

 {% include links.md %}